Lake Peigneur

-Lake Peigneur is a brackish lake in the U.S. state of Louisiana, 1.2 mi north of Delcambre and 9.1 mi west of New Iberia, near the northernmost tip of Vermilion Bay.
+Lake Peigneur (Note: /peɪnˈjɔːr, ˈpeɪnjər/ payn-YOR-,_-PAYN-yər; /fr/) is a brackish lake in the U.S. state of Louisiana, 1.2 mi north of Delcambre and 9.1 mi west of New Iberia, near the northernmost tip of Vermilion Bay.
 With a maximum depth of 200 ft, it is the deepest lake in Louisiana.
 Its name comes from the French word "peigneur", meaning "one who combs."

-Previously, it had been a 10 ft freshwater lake, popular for recreation, until human activity caused an unusual disaster on November 20, 1980, that changed its structure and the surrounding land.
+It had been a 10 ft freshwater lake, popular for recreation, until human activity caused an unusual disaster on November 20, 1980, that changed its structure and the surrounding land.

 Drilling disaster

 Geology of a generic salt dome trap.
 At Lake Peigneur, the upward thrust of a salt dome, which became the Diamond Crystal salt mine, formed Jefferson Island.

 In petroleum geology, the formation of a salt dome often pushes terrain upward from the surrounding land, while also creating a subterranean salt dome trap, holding petroleum deposits.
-On Thursday, November 20, 1980, the drill assembly of a Texaco contracted oil rig, just offshore of the salt dome-caused Jefferson Island (itself in the east southeast section of Lake Peigneur), pierced an inactive third level of the Diamond Crystal Salt Company salt mine.
-The hole produced a vortex that drained the lake into the mine, filling the enormous caverns that had been left by the removal of salt.
+A salt dome trap below Lake Peigneur caused upward thrust of the overlying soil, resulting in the formation of Jefferson Island, located near the southeast side of the lake.
+On November 20, 1980, an oil rig contracted by Texaco was drilling on Jefferson Island, when the drilling assembly pierced an inactive third level of the Diamond Crystal Salt Company salt mine.
+The drill hole produced a vortex that drained the lake into the mine, filling the enormous caverns that had been created through the removal of salt.

-The mine, in operation since 1919, was made up of several levels up to 1500 ft below the surface.
+The mine, in operation since 1919, consisted of several levels up to 1500 ft below the surface.
 Each tunnel was about 100x80 ft.
 Pillars of salt had been left in place to support the ceiling at each level.
 The pillars were dissolved by the encroaching fresh water and caused the mine tunnels to collapse.